ZijianWang-ZW/SAGE-E/README.md

 - time

 Training and testing SAGE-E does not need special configurations.
-The basic environment including the required libraries will be fine,
+The basic environment including the required libraries will be fine.

 ### Folder structure